 As we mark Patient Experience Week from April 25 to April 29 this year, The Beryl Institute, which sponsors the week, is encouraging organizations to participate to enhance patient and staff relations, increase hospital morale, and improve communication.

-The week, however, offers an occasion to step back, for a moment, and honor the truly heroic efforts of our front-line caregivers, who are working under extreme pressure, with risks to their own health and safety, to care for a surge of sick and distressed patients.
+The week offers an occasion to step back, for a moment, and recognize the truly heroic efforts of our front-line caregivers, who are working under extreme pressure, with risks to their own health and safety, to care for surges of sick and distressed patients.
 It also provides an occasion for healthcare leaders to think about what actions they can be taking to look after their care teams and to safeguard the best possible experience for patients who are turning to their facilities for lifesaving care.

 Care for Your Care Teams

 Even in the best of times, one of the best ways to improve the experiences of patients is to improve the experiences of care teams.
 Healthcare professionals who find joy and meaning in their work will co-create better experiences with their patients, and researchers have found that those who are experiencing frustration or burnout may be less likely to engage with their patients.